-Year 1998 Budget.
-The Fiscal Year 1999 CIP Budget provides for the sewer upgrade of the City's Metropolitan and Municipal Wastewater System, water projects, the east/west connection between Interstate 5 and Interstate 15 for Route 56, lane widening, storm projects and installation and improvement of city-wide traffic signals.

-- C. Consistent with signs of a recovering economy, most major tax revenue categories displayed signs of growth in Fiscal Year 1998.
-Moderate growth is anticipated for most Fiscal Year 1999 major revenues.
-The economic growth rate for major revenue categories are property tax (3.0%), sales tax (4.2%), Transient Occupancy Tax (6.6%) and Motor Vehicle License fees (3.8%). - D. The City's Fiscal Year 1999 Capital Improvements Budget (CIP) is embodied in Volume's IV and V of the City's Budget.
-The Agency's Fiscal Year 1998-1999 Program Budget was adopted on June 25, 1998.
+- B. The City's capital improvement budget is funded primarily with water and sewer fees, developer impact fees, grant funds, enterprise fund revenues, Facility Benefit Assessment funds, and Transnet funds.
+The Fiscal Year 2000 Capital Improvement Program Budget increased 60% from the Fiscal Year 1999 Budget.
+The Fiscal Year 2000 CIP Budget provides for the sewer upgrade of the City's Metropolitan and Municipal Wastewater System, water projects, the east/west connection between Interstate 5 and Interstate 15 for Route 56, lane widening, storm projects and installation and improvement of city-wide traffic signals. - C. After three years of economic growth, the San Diego regional economy is slowing.
+Most major tax revenue categories continue to show signs of growth.
+Moderate growth is anticipated for most Fiscal Year 2000 major revenues.
+The economic growth rate for major revenue categories are property tax (11.0%), sales tax (6%), Transient Occupancy Tax (8%) and Motor Vehicle License fees (4%). - D. The City's Fiscal Year 2000 Capital Improvements Budget (CIP) is embodied in Volume's IV and V of the City's Budget.
+The Agency's Fiscal Year 1999-2000 Program Budget was adopted on June 29, 1999.
 The CIP and the Agency's Budget were developed in accordance with City and Council Policy, and each project activity was evaluated and incorporated in the respective budgets.
 Projects are funded based on need and the availability of appropriate funding sources.
-The City's CIP Budget totals \$391.3 million, an increase of \$95.5 million over Fiscal Year 1998. - E. Although sustained revenue growth is anticipated in Fiscal Year 1999, the City is relying on some onetime revenue sources to provide higher levels of services than would otherwise be possible.
+The City's CIP Budget totals \$729.7 million, an increase of \$273.3 million over Fiscal Year 1999. - E. Although sustained revenue growth is anticipated in Fiscal Year 2000, the City is relying on some onetime revenue sources to provide higher levels of services than would otherwise be possible.
 Local Property Tax apportionments have been permanently diminished as a result of the Fiscal Year 1993 and 1994 state budget actions.
-Despite the state's ongoing economic recovery, the magnitude of the Property Tax loss in excess of \$24 million each fiscal year has required the use of onetime revenues. - F. Maintaining and enhancing the services that the City provides to the citizens, residents and visitors is one of the City's primary core values.
-Although the weak economy and reductions in defense and aerospace spending have negatively impacted the City's revenues, the City has embarked on changing the traditional ways of conducting business and utilized three strategies to adhere to this core value.
-These strategies to maintain and enhance service levels by increasing revenues or reducing expenses are delineated in the 1999 Budget.
+Despite the state's ongoing economic recovery, the magnitude of the Property Tax loss in excess of \$24 million each fiscal year has required the use of onetime revenues.